Back

 President and COO

 Stefanie Cross-Wilson is President and COO at ChapmanCG, based in Los Angeles.
-Along with Ben Davies, Stefanie is responsible for the day-to-day running of ChapmanCG.
+Along with the other members of the company’s executive team, Stefanie is responsible for the day-to-day running of ChapmanCG.
 She also leads complex HR searches globally for ChapmanCG’s top clients.

 Before joining ChapmanCG, Stefanie was President, Recruitment & Talent Management for North America at Hudson (NASDAQ: HSON).
 Prior to that she lived and worked in Asia for over 20 years, most recently as Hudson’s Asia CEO.